 HALF DAY, FULL DAY, AND DURATION CLASSES

-Head Start has over 50 preschool classes throughout communities in Jackson and Josephine counties that meet during the school year.
+Head Start has over 50 free preschool classes throughout communities in Jackson and Josephine counties that meet during the school year.

 Most classes are half day, Monday through Thursday (mornings or afternoons).

 We also provide full-day, 6-7 hour duration classes at several Southern Oregon locations.
 Full-day classes are located at: